mirceaulinic/salt-sproxy/docs/opts.rst

     The number of devices to connect to in parallel.

+.. option:: --failhard

+    .. versionadded:: 2019.12.0

+    Stop the execution at the first error.

 .. option:: --preview-target

     Show the devices expected to match the target, without executing any